Biophotonics: Diode lasers

-For biophotonic applications, the most commonly used laser diodes are edge emitting/ridge waveguide diodes, which are single transverse mode and can be optimized to an almost perfect TEM00 beam quality.
+For biophotonic applications, the most commonly used laser diodes are edge-emitting/ridge waveguide diodes, which are single transverse mode and can be optimized to an almost perfect TEM00 beam quality.
 Due to the small size of the resonator, digital modulation can be very fast (up to 500 MHz).
 Coherence length is low (typically < 1 mm) and the typical linewidth is in the nm-range.
 Typical power levels are around 100 mW (depending on wavelength and supplier).

 Key suppliers are: Coherent, Melles Griot, Omicron, Toptica, JDSU, Newport, Oxxius, Power Technology.

 Grating stabilized diode lasers either have an lithographical incorporated grating (DFB, DBR) or an external grating (ECDL).
 As a result, the coherence length will raise into the range of several meters, whereas the linewidth will drop well below picometers (pm).
 Biophotonic applications, which make use of this characteristics are Raman spectroscopy (requires linewidth below cm-1) and spectroscopic gas sensing.

 Solid-state lasers

-Solid-state lasers are lasers based on solid-state gain media such as crystals or glasses doped with rare earth or transition metal ions, or semiconductor lasers.
-(Although semiconductor lasers are of course also solid-state devices, they are often not included in the term solid-state lasers.)
+Solid-state lasers are lasers based on solid-state gain media, such as crystals or glasses doped with rare earth or transition metal ions, or semiconductor lasers.
+(Although semiconductor lasers are also solid-state devices, they are often not included in the term solid-state lasers.)
 Ion-doped solid-state lasers (also sometimes called doped insulator lasers) can be made in the form of bulk lasers, fiber lasers, or other types of waveguide lasers.
 Solid-state lasers may generate output powers between a few milliwatts and (in high-power versions) many kilowatts.